 I’ve done every routine on this list.
 I’ll share my tips and recommendations as we go…

 TIP-Some of these programs require equipment.
-You can use the Favorite Equipment tab to see my recommendations to get what you need for your home gym.
+You can use the Favorite Equipment tab (in the navigation menu) to see my recommendations on fitness tools.

 I may receive a commission if you purchase something mentioned in this post.
 Please see more details here.
 Thank you!